Shopify/remote-dom/.changeset/deprecate-dom-receiver.md

 '@remote-dom/core': patch
 ---

-Deprecate `DOMRemoteReceiver`.
+Deprecate `DOMRemoteReceiver` and `RemoteReceiverElement`.
 Use `RemoteReceiver` or a framework-specific receiver instead.